 • Inspect the firebox for ash accumulation; remove excess ash and follow instructions below regarding disposal.
-Ash should not be allowed to excessively accumulate in the stove.
+Ash should not be allowed to accumulate in the stove to the point that it covers the dog box hole (see Brick Layout, page 34, for dog box location).
+The ash dump plug in the firebox may be removed and ashes raked into the ash pan below for temporary storage.
+Remember to replace the ash dump plug.